 If you feel good and passionate about something just go for it.
 Don’t think twice, don’t overanalyze it and definitely don’t stress yourself too much about the level of practicability or impracticability of your passion or hobby.

 Passion should be a genuine, authentic and creative way of bringing joy into your life.
 It should be the source of motivation, inspiration, and creativity, not a way of procrastinating or killing time.
-And trust me if you set goals for your passion you will find a purpose of dedicating your free time for this.
+And trust me if you set goals for your passion you will find the purpose of dedicating your free time for this.
 And if you put your focus on your own-self-improvement, developing specific skills success will chase you and maybe in the future you will be able to make money from your passion, if that is your goal of course.
 However, it shouldn’t be a determining factor for practicing a hobby or feeding your passion.
 Just look at passion like kids do it, be creative, genuine and don’t be afraid of taking some (reasonable) risk.
 There is no such thing as meaningless or ridiculous passion.
 You are keen on collecting stamps (my grandpa was), fork bending, soap carving or any other strange or weird way of spending free time, don’t think twice, if it brings happiness and joy into your life go for it!

 Do what your guts tell you!
 Figure out what you are passionate about, set goals and have fun!
 Remember that when you have a clear vision, magnetic things occur.
 Trust me.

 6. Change your perspective

 Children and adults see the world differently.
 Not because of the night but because kids are innocent and pure at heart.
 Their world is not restricted by social norms and socially accepted behaviors that sometimes are the only obstacles to chase our dreams where we are already grown-ups.